-When it comes to hotel interior designing, the concept is the foundation upon which all other elements are built.
+Regarding hotel interior design, the concept is the foundation upon which all other elements are built.

-Right from the reception area in the lobby to the individual rooms, build everything around a uniform concept.
-For instance, for a hotel that thrives on offering comfort and warmth to make the guests feel at ‘home’, the focus of the design concept will be home style hues and touches all over.
+For instance, for a hotel that thrives on offering comfort and warmth to make the guests feel at ‘home,’ the focus of the design concept will be home-style hues and touches all over.

-Our team of experts will have intensive discussions with you to decide on a design concept and take it forward from there.
+Our team of experts, which comprises some of the top hotel interior designers in India, will have intensive discussions with you to decide on a design concept and take it forward from there.
 Remember that consistency is the key here!

-There is a reason that Ansa Interiors has made a name for itself among top interior designers of India.
-We help our clients work on creating lasting first impressions to increase the hotel footfall, and eventually drive profits for the business.
+There is a reason that Ansa Architecture & Interiors has made a name for itself among the top interior designers in India.
+We help our clients work on creating lasting first impressions to increase the hotel footfall and eventually drive profits for the business.

-To quote an example, a spa and meditation hotel will have a lobby area that boasts of natural elements.
-Reed diffusers to liven up the air, calm music in the background, and soft and subtle natural colours on the walls- everything will add up to create a captivating experience for your esteemed guests.
+Reed diffusers to liven up the air, calm music in the background, and soft and subtle natural colours on the walls will create a captivating experience for your esteemed guests.

-It is important to conduct time and motion studies to create passages that allow enough room for all staff and guests to walk around freely.
-The idea is to avoid overcrowding and yet maintain the required level of sophistication and elegance.
+It is crucial to conduct time and motion studies to create passages that allow enough room for all staff and guests to walk around freely.
+The idea is to avoid overcrowding and maintain the required sophistication and elegance.

-Capturing the attention of patrons at the very first glance is the perfect recipe for success!
+Capturing the attention of patrons at very first glance is the perfect recipe for success!

 Create hotel rooms that are functional yet minimalistic

-Hotel rooms form the core of any hotel interior designing project.
-The guiding force here is the simple fact that a hotel room should offer every single functionality that a guest needs and (or) can think of.
+Hotel rooms form the core of any hotel interior design project.
+The guiding force here is that a hotel room should offer every functionality that a guest needs and (or) can think of.

-Make sure the rooms have the following (besides a cozy bed and mattress of course)- a mini refrigerator, a comfortable working desk with a chair, an iron stand, a small couch (if possible), and a dresser.
+Make sure the rooms have the following (besides a cozy bed and mattress)- a mini refrigerator, a comfortable working desk with a chair, an iron stand, a small couch (if possible), and a dresser.

 Design ‘versatile’ eating spaces

-Besides the above mentioned individual design considerations, there are few more important areas that should be looked into.
-A hotel is a round-the-clock facility where guests could check-in at any hour.
+A hotel is a round-the-clock facility where guests can check in at any hour.
 To make it a smooth experience for them, incorporate a combination of natural lighting and artificial lighting (equipped with intensity controls).
-This will create a congenial atmosphere, no matter what time of the day it is.
+This will create a congenial atmosphere, no matter what time of day.